tudelft-cs4200/2019/project/ms2/lab5.md

 ### Name binding rules

 Name binding is specified through name binding and typing rules in a `.stx` file.
 Statix files must go in the `trans/analysis` directory.
-The module name at the top of the file should match the filename relative to `trans`.
-For example, the file `trans/analysis/minijava.stx` starts as:
+For this assignment the module name at the top of the file should be set to "minijava".

 ```
-module analysis/minijava
+module minijava
 ```

 #### Predicates